Peter-Thibodeau/salary_survey/salary-survey-intro.md

 # Introduction
 This is a practice case study.
-Using salary data I will intend to find the industries that are most welcoming to minorities by answering the following quesitons:
+I intend to find the industries that are most welcoming to minorities by answering the following quesitons:
 - What are the average salaires for each gender by industry
 - What are the average salaires for each gender with a college education by industry
 - What are the average salaires for each race by industry